Embedding/Chinese-Word-Vectors/README.md

 # Chinese-Word-Vectors 中文词向量
 This project provides Chinese word vectors (embeddings) trained by different **representations** (dense and sparse), **context features** (word, ngram, character, and more), and **corpora**.
-One can easily obtain pre-trained vectors of different properties and use them for their (downstream) tasks.
-Moreover, we provide a Chinese analogical reasoning dataset and an evaluation toolkit for users to select suitable word vectors.
+One can easily obtain pre-trained vectors with different properties and use them for their (downstream) tasks.
+Moreover, we provide a Chinese analogical reasoning dataset and an evaluation toolkit for users to evaluate the quality of their word vectors.

+### Format
+The pre-trained vectors are in text format.
+Each line contains a word and its vectors.
+Each value is separated by space.
+The first line records the meta information: the first number indicates the number of words in the file and the second indicates the dimension size.
+Besides dense word vectors, we also provide sparse vectors.
+They are in the same format with liblinear, where the number before $:$ denotes dimension index and the number after the $:$ denotes the value.

 ### Representations
 Existing word representation methods fall into one of the two classes, **dense** and **sparse** represnetations.
 SGNS (a model in word2vec toolkit) and PPMI are respectively typical methods of these two classes.
 SGNS trains low-dimensional real (dense) vectors through shallow neural network.
 It is also often called neural embedding method.
 PPMI is a sparse bag-of-features representation weighted by positive-pointwise-mutual-information (PPMI) weighting scheme.